Perpetual Upright Bass Strings

 These strings aren't jazz-specific, but, like the other major string that they will undoubtedly be compared to, they should work very well in that context.
 But they should be a strong contender in just about any pizz context.
 They settle almost immediately, with very little break-in needed; and they quickly reach their full tonal potential and ability to hold pitch reliably.
 All strings are chrome steel wound on a uniquely designed and extremely flexible high-tensile steel rope core, which makes them very consistent, and (as is the case with similar strings) long-lasting.
 They will work great with magnetic pickups and all other pickup systems.

 Pirastro heard you!
 Customers have responded to the Perpetuals, saying that they LOVE how they sound and play - but some have mentioned that the higher strings are a little on the "thin" side.
 The string designers at Pirastro have now engineered new G and D strings that have a beefier feel AND tone, and many players have already fallen in love with this new version.
-It has a lot more stuff going on inside, and as a result it is more costly to produce (and sell) than the "regular" version strings from this set.
+It's not just a "thicker" version of the same strings - it has a lot more stuff going on inside, and as a result it is more costly to produce (and sell) than the "regular" version strings from this set.
+So they do carry an upcharge from the "standard" G and D strings.
 But they are a very special strings (particularly the G-string), and I expect them to cannibalize sales of the very popular Oliv G and D strings - they're that good!
+(In fact, I'm told that Pirastro even briefly toyed with the idea of calling it the "Perpetual Oliv" string.)

 Pirastro provides tension figures, but not gauges, so the below gauges are "unofficial" based upon us using a digital caliper: